vergissberlin/node-red-contrib-mjml/README.md

 # node-red-contrib-mjml

-Node für NodeRED to create emails with MJML language
+Node for NodeRED to create emails with MJML language